 - Frederick P. Brooks, Jr., “The Mythical Man-Month”, pp. 7–8

-Right now searching and adding new recipe options work on my project.
-On my second blog post I listed my goals to do but, I have not managed to finish all of them.
+Right now searching and adding new recipe options to work on my project.
+On my second blog post, I listed my goals to do but, I have not managed to finish all of them.

 We created the user log-in and registration by using Django-Registration package.
-I also got a domain name -during which I learned how hard it is to find a domain name these days- and launched my web site on AWS(Amazon Web Services).
-Even though AWS did most of the work for us, it is a difficult process for a newbie.
+I also got a domain name -during which I learned how hard it is to find a domain name these days- and launched my website on AWS(Amazon Web Services).
+Even though AWS did most of the work for us, it is a complicated process for a newbie.
 Thanks to my mentor Chris we overcame this with less pain.

-I am more equipped than the first day I started to this journey.
+I am more equipped than the first day I started on this journey.
 I wrote, delete a lot of lines of code.
-I made a lot of mistakes but, by watching my mentor I learned that I am one with the Google and the Google is with me.
+I made a lot of mistakes but, by watching my mentor, I learned that I am one with the Google and the Google is with me.
 I started to learn the coding jargon and understand what other coders talk.
-Even though I declared that I cannot express myself well with writing -even in my native language-, I wrote 3 blog posts.
+Even though I declared that I cannot express myself well with writing -even in my native language-, I wrote three blog posts.
 I also hope to beat my public speaking fear next.

 There are a lot of people to thank for this great experience and learning process.
 Since I am a part of ChiPy people now, I’ll have enough time to do that.

 If you have questions about my project, ChiPy Project Nights or ChiPy Mentorship program you can contact me from here: cemilebiyiktay.com.
 Until next my next non-mentorship related blog post.
 Thank you!